pchan2/pinterest-data-pipeline294/README.md

     - Run `pip install PyYAML`
 - Create `credentials.yaml` and `config.yaml` in the parent directory to have credentials as per the `AWSDBConnector` class and `DAG` file.
+- Create `<IAM-user-name>-key-pair.pem` with the RSA private key for EC2 instance connection by SSH.

 ## Usage
 - `cd` to the pinterest-data-pipeline294 directory.